19 Marketing Quick Wins: Boost Your Business Without Breaking the Bank

 Repurpose Your Existing Content

-Take your best piece of content and repurpose it into other formats like infographics, videos, or even an email course.
+Take your best piece of content and repurpose it into other formats like infographics, videos, or an email course.
 Make sure you distribute the new content through different social channels, like Facebook and Twitter.
-If you have several blog posts on the same topic, you can combine them to create a high-value guide or resource and use that to generate leads.
+If you have several blog posts on the same topic, you can combine them to create a high-value guide and use that to generate leads.

 Content upgrades and exit pop up forms